TMC (TV channel): Sofirad subsidiary (1958-1972)

-TMC in color, still under Sofirad (1973-1987)
+In color under Sofirad (1973-1987)

-On December 24, 1973 (Christmas Eve) TMC finally offered to its viewers, its first color broadcasts to the French standard SÉCAM L/L', both on channel 10 of the VHF band converted from the 819-line standard, in the 625-line format, receivable from Saint-Tropez to Menton and on the new channel 30 of the UHF band, whose reception area is much smaller, from Cannes to Menton.

-Officially created to meet the needs of the strong Italian community living in the Principality, an Italian version of Télé Monte-Carlo was put on the air on August 5, 1974, broadcasting from Monaco.
+On December 24, 1973, TMC first broadcast in color on the SÉCAM standard on VHF channel 10 (converted from the 819-line standard to the 625-line format, receivable from Saint-Tropez to Menton) and on the new UHF channel 30 (with receptionfrom Cannes to Menton).
+An Italian version of Télé Monte-Carlo went on the air from Monaco on August 5, 1974.